5 things to know about car insurance

 You should take out $1 million in civil liability coverage.
 However, if you drive outside the province of Quebec, it's recommended you increase this amount to $2 million.

-You can choose from four optional Section B coverage options, that each cover different losses.
+You can choose various Section B coverage options.

 Section B1 – All perils.
-Covers all property damage to your vehicle (except what is specifically excluded from your policy).
+This covers all property damage to your vehicle, except what is specifically excluded from your policy.

 Section B2 – Collision or upset.
-Covers damage resulting from a collision for which you are at fault, specifically:
+This covers property damage to your vehicle, resulting from a collision for which you are at fault, specifically:

 • a roll-over accident